faysalmehedi/linux-network-namespaces-hands-on/README.md

 Kernel IP routing table
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 192.168.1.0     0.0.0.0         255.255.255.0   U     0      0        0 ceth0
-# As you can, no route is defined to carry other traffic than 192.168.1.0/24
+# As we can see, no route is defined to carry other traffic than 192.168.1.0/24
 # we can fix this by using adding default route
 sudo ip netns exec ns1 ip route add default via 192.168.1.1 sudo ip netns exec ns1 route -n